 Filming an Elopment in a bilzzard in Ouray

 Of course, the snow was light that morning and it wasn’t until we decided to move forward with the elopement outside did visibility become reduced due to an ever increasing amount of snowfall.
 We set off to our preplanned location the the side of a mountain overlooking the infamous Box Canyon.
-Upon arrival, we began setting up our cameras in field filed that was a small shelf on the side of a mountain covered in about two feet of snow all while large flakes of snow and hight winds were pummeling our efforts and battering our very expensive electronics.
+Upon arrival, we began setting up our cameras in field that was a small shelf on the side of a mountain covered in about two feet of snow all while large flakes of snow and hight winds were pummeling our efforts and battering our very expensive electronics.

 This is why we have expensive electronics- weather sealing of critical components, resistance to extreme heat and cold.
 Once we had our setup ready we ushered our small convoy of family with our couple and began the ceremony.
 Right then the wind died down and large flakes turned to a light dusting as small faint rays began to break in the clouds.
 The vows were poetic and the first kiss a taste of pure magic as the snow reflected like princess cut diamonds around them.

-We knew we’d captured the moments of a lifetime for Joey and Christian and I could wait to get back to the warm studio to start our edits of this blissful time in Ouray.
+We knew we’d captured the moments of a lifetime for Joey and Christian and I could not wait to get back to the warm studio to start our edits of this blissful time in Ouray.